jeevitha-s19/Sample-application-for-JWT-Authentication-Authorization-with-REST-APIs./README.md

 2. Setup:

-	1. Generate project in Spring initializer with following dependencies:
+	I. Generate project in Spring initializer with following dependencies:
 		--> Spring Web
 		--> Spring Security
 		--> MYSQL Driver
 		--> JWT

-	11. Clone this repository to your local machine.
+	II.
+Clone this repository to your local machine.

-	111. Open the extracted file in your preferred IDE.
+	III.
+Open the extracted file in your preferred IDE.

-	1V.
+	IV.
 Run the application:
 		The application should now be running at http://localhost:8080.

 3. Usage:

 	You can use tools like Postman or CURL to interact with the API endpoints.
 Below are some example API requests:

-	1. Register a User:
+	I. Register a User:

 	POST /register
 	Content-Type: application/json